yazz/VisualJS/README.md

 This means that a webapp will typically will have code for one thing spread out in three different places.

-Coils makes this simple by moving the data acess directly into the UI react components.
+Coils simplifies these three steps by moving the data acess directly into the UI react components.
 So instead of writing code in three places, you just write it in one place, in the react component itself:

     (select id, item from todo_items
                 {}